 As cringy as those phrases sound like—no one’s to blame; words keep-evolving.

 news articles which often associate: hacking with ‘security breaching’ or ‘stealing’.
 I beg to

 differ hacking isn’t about security breaking; when I use the word hacking or

 hacker as in

-A hacksmith, a toolsmith?, a person who has total control over their tools, to use it is the best way.
+A hacksmith, a toolsmith?, a person who has total control over their tools.
 A musician is a hacker, your mother who cooks for you is a hacker, a painter, a mechanic, anyone can be a hacker.
 Someone who does it for the fun-of-it, not driven by money or other worldly needs.

 Someone who can build & forge things.
 A craftsman — who strives for perfection, optimizing resources, polishing blemishes.
 Someone who finds fun ways to build / ‘hack on’ things.
 You got to be playfully clever — a prankster you say? maybe.
 Tinkering stuff, not just computers, hacking as in life-hacks, not breaching security as such.
 Those people too, are hackers but not the only ones 👨💻

 Here’s a cat hacking a roomba